soloterm/notify-laravel/docs/advanced.md

 Beyond basic notifications, the underlying `soloterm/notify` library provides advanced terminal features accessible through the Facade.
 These features have varying levels of terminal support.

-## Progress Indicators
+## Progress Bars

-Display progress in the terminal's title bar or tab.
-Useful for long-running commands.
+Display progress in the terminal's tab, title bar, or taskbar.
+This is separate from console progress bars - it shows progress in the terminal chrome itself, visible even when the terminal is minimized or in the background.

 ### Basic Progress